 It was easy to cuddle your toddler.
 She cuddled you right back and often stayed for more.
 In elementary school, she still wanted a hug before you left her with the babysitter or before she headed to school.
 But, as your son or daughter turns into a teenager, navigating physical affection can be more difficult.

-Dr. Laura Markham, editor of AhaParenting.com and mom to an 18-year-old girl and 22-year-old boy, advises parents to move past the discomfort and remember how integral hugs and other displays of affection are to a teenager’s development.
+Dr. Laura Markham, editor of AhaParenting.com, advises parents to move past the discomfort and remember how integral hugs and other displays of affection are to a teenager’s development.

 “Part of parenting is being physically connected with our kids when they’re little,” Markham says.
 “As kids get older, it’s not a matter of us separating from them.
 It’s a matter of us finding new, appropriate ways to connect with them.”

 But for many parents, it can feel awkward to hug a teenager who is physically much more an adult—and perhaps snarly and snarky at that—than the boy or girl we once cuddled on our laps.

 “Parents should check in with themselves and note their own discomfort.
 Often it’s because they may not have gotten physical affection when they were teenagers.
 But don’t put that onto your child,” says mental health counselor Laurie A. Couture, author of Instead of Medicating and Punishing.